 How does Chooch use Edge AI to help businesses?

 Chooch Edge AI helps organizations to take their video analytics and IoT applications to the next level.
-With over 90% of accuracy delivered in less than 0.2 seconds, Chooch provides massive results for many solutions in AIoT, geospatial, security, media, healthcare, hospitality, banking, retail, and more.
+With over 90% of accuracy delivered in less than 0.2 seconds, Chooch provides massive results for many solutions in Artificial Intelligence of Things, manufacturing, fire and smoke detection, healthcare, retail, and more.

 Chooch AI creates complete solutions from AI training in the cloud through to deployment.
 Edge deployments are managed from the cloud, with models that include object recognition, facial authentication, action logging, complex counting, and more.

-Currently, Chooch Edge AI is able to deploy up to 8 models and 8,000 classes for robust Visual AI on a single edge device.
-Chooch AI inference engines are very fast, generating responses under 0.5 seconds, and processing ten simultaneous calls per second.
+Currently, Chooch’s Edge AI Vision is able to deploy up to 8 models and 8,000 classes for robust Visual AI on a single edge device.
+Chooch’s AI inference engines are very fast, generating responses under 0.5 seconds, and processing ten simultaneous calls per second.